Whos-Who/backend/docs/Socket.Events.md

 **Success**

 - Server will emit `game-next-phase` to the client together with a JSON object containing `gameState`, the updated game state.
-If the updated game state is in the `TURN_REVEAL` phase, the JSON object will contain a `alreadyGuessed`, indicating if a player's answer has already been guessed by someone.
+If the updated game state is in the `TURN_REVEAL` phase, the JSON object will contain `alreadyGuessed`, a boolean value indicating if a player's answer has already been guessed by someone.

 **Failure**